inrazhtet/Asynch_Longitudinal_Mirror/README.md

 ## Overview

 The overarching goal of the project is to assess whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
-The study will assist in determining a possible cause for intervention.
+The study will assist in assessing and improving potential pediatric interventions.

 ## People Involved